Andre601/ExpressionParser/README.md

 }
 ```

-## Adding own Operands
+## Adding own Tokens

-This library allows you to create your own Operands to use in expressions, which will be explained here.
+This library allows you to create your own Tokens which will be used when an expression is parsed.
 For our example will we try to implement the placeholder syntax `${placeholder}` which will be replaced using certain values depending on the placeholder.

 To get started, we first have to create a new class extending the [Token] class and add the necessary constructor: